thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - During testing, end-to-end connectivity between ASes failed despite BGP sessions appearing healthy.
 Initial troubleshooting was misleading because two separate issues existed simultaneously, and each was tested and ruled-out separately.

 - The first issue involved overlapping internal addressing (10.0.0.0/8 - design mistake), while the second was a missing return path from the external AS back into the iBGP domain.
-Each problem alone did not fully explain the failure, leading to incorrect assumptions during early troubleshooting.
+Each problem alone did not fully explain the failure, leading to incorrect assumptions during troubleshooting.

-- The breakthrough came after watching ICMP logs using `debug ip icmp` on edge routers.
+- After watching ICMP logs using `debug ip icmp` on edge routers.
 Echo requests and replies were partially visible, indicating that traffic was reaching the destination but failing on the return path.
 This revealed that both issues might be related.

 - After correcting the addressing conflict and restoring proper underlay reachability (OSPF) for return traffic, we had full end-to-end connectivity.

-- This scenario demonstrated a classic multi-condition failure, where independent issues combined to create a more complex and misleading problem.

 **Key takeaway:** Troubleshooting multiple issues can coexist — and validating fixes in isolation may not fix the problem unless all all issues are resolved simultaneously.